Red X iconGreen tick iconYellow tick icon

-The School of Surveying hosts GIS short courses for staff and postgraduates who want to start using or improve their use of GIS software.
+The School of Surveying hosts GIS short courses for University of Otago staff and postgraduates who want to start using or improve their use of GIS software.
+No prior use of GIS software is needed.

-These courses are provided annually and typically run in the week prior to the start of Semester One (mid-February).
+These courses are provided annually and typically run in the week prior to the start of semester 1 (February).
 They are free to attend.
 An email is distributed to the University in January with information on how to attend.
+The courses are held in the School’s high-spec Trimble Technology Lab in the Ōwheo building.

 Introduction to QGIS